joedefen/crostini-kde-setup/README.md

 Advice for changing the Debian respository to pick up more contemporary apps:
-* you are initially on Debian **Stable** after enabling Linux; if you leave **Stable**, you cannot return by re-creating Linux or restoring a backup of Linux when on **Stable**.
+* you are initially on Debian **Stable** after enabling Linux; if you leave **Stable**, you can return only by re-creating Linux or restoring a backup of Linux when on **Stable**.
 * before changing repository, backup Linux as a precaution (or accept the possibility you must re-install Linux).
 * when changing respository, watch for errors and, and on failure, choose another